This document covers topics related to protecting a cluster from accidental or malicious access and provides recommendations on overall security.

 The network policies for a namespace allows application authors to restrict which pods in other namespaces may access pods and ports within their namespaces.
 Many of the supported Kubernetes networking providers now respect network policy.

 Quota and limit ranges can also be used to control whether users may request node ports or load balanced services, which on many clusters can control whether those users applications are visible outside of the cluster.

 Additional protections may be available that control network rules on a per plugin or per environment basis, such as per-node firewalls, physically separating cluster nodes to prevent cross talk, or advanced networking policy.

 By default, there are no restrictions on which nodes may run a pod.
-Kubernetes offers a rich set of policies for controlling placement of pods onto nodes that are available to end users.
+Kubernetes offers a rich set of policies for controlling placement of pods onto nodes and the taint based pod placement and eviction that are available to end users.
 For many clusters use of these policies to separate workloads can be a convention that authors adopt or enforce via tooling.

 As an administrator, a beta admission plugin

 PodNodeSelector can be used to force pods

 within a namespace to default or require a specific node selector, and if end users cannot